 Each classroom teacher is entitled to at least 450 minutes within each two-week period for instructional preparation, including parent-teacher conferences, evaluating students' work, and planning.
 A planning and preparation period under this section may not be less than 45 minutes within the instructional day.
+There are no exceptions or waivers provided for less than 45 minutes within the instructional day for any teacher or due to a specialized instructional program.
 During a planning and preparation period, a classroom teacher may not be required to participate in any other activity.
 (Texas Education Code §21.404)